dag-andersen/khaos-monkey/README.md

 The the usage of the option `kill-value` all depends on what mode the monkey is using.

+## `percentage`
-* `percentage` - The monkey will kill a given percentage of targeted pods.
-(The number is rounded down).
-Example: if you set the `kill-value` to `55` and your replicaset has 4 pods the monkey will kill 2 random pods on every attack.
+The monkey will kill a given percentage of targeted pods.
+The number is rounded down.

+*Example*: if you set the `kill-value` to `55` and your `ReplicaSet` has 4 pods the monkey will kill 2 random pods on every attack.
+## `fixed`
-* `fixed` - If sat to `fixed` they will kill a fixed number (`kill-value`) of pods each type.
-Example: if you set the `kill-value` to `3` and your replicaset has 5 pods the monkey will kill 3 random pods on every attack.
+If set to `fixed` they will kill a fixed number (`kill-value`) of pods each type.

+*Example*: if you set the `kill-value` to `3` and your `ReplicaSet` has 5 pods the monkey will kill 3 random pods on every attack.
+## `fixed_left`
-* `fixed_left` - If sat to `fixed_left` they will kill all pod types until there is `kill-value` pods left.
-Example: if you set the `kill-value` to `3` and your replicaset has 5 pods the monkey will pods until there is 3 left.
+If set to `fixed_left` they will kill all pod types until there is `kill-value` pods left.

+*Example*: if you set the `kill-value` to `3` and your `ReplicaSet` has 5 pods the monkey will pods until there is 3 left.
 In this case it would kill 2 pods.

 # Pod Targeting

 ## Based on namespaces

 The monkey can either target individual pods or whole namespaces.
-If the option `target-namespaces` is sat to `namespaceA, namespaceB` the monkey will target all pods in those two namespaces.
-This means that the monkey may kill any pods in those namespaces.
+If the option `--target-namespaces` is set to `"namespaceA, namespaceB"` the monkey will target all pods in those two namespaces.
+This means that the monkey may kill any pod (unless they [opt-out](#Opt-out)) in those namespaces.

-> Running

 ## Opt-in

-This feature means you can make the monkey target individual pod in any namespace by adding the label `khaos-enabled: true` to it.
-If this label exist on a pod it doesn't matter if it inside in the namespaces specified by `target-namespaces`.
+This feature means you can make the monkey target individual pod in any namespace by adding the label `khaos-enabled: true` to to the pod.
+If this label exist on a pod it doesn't matter if it inside in the namespaces specified by `--target-namespaces` or not.

 *Opt-in deployment example*:
 ```yaml